Skip to content

 Use action: "list" to inspect the currently registered providers, their default models, and auth env-var hints.

-OpenAI, OpenRouter, Google, DeepInfra, fal, MiniMax, ComfyUI, and xAI support editing reference images.
+OpenAI, OpenRouter, Google, DeepInfra, fal, Microsoft Foundry, MiniMax, ComfyUI, and xAI support editing reference images.
+Krea 2 models on fal use the same image / images fields as style references instead of edit inputs.
 Pass a reference image path or URL:

 "Generate a watercolor version of this photo" + image: "/path/to/photo.jpg"

-OpenAI, OpenRouter, Google, and xAI support up to 5 reference images via the images parameter. fal supports 1 reference image for Flux image-to-image, up to 10 for GPT Image 2 edits, and up to 14 for Nano Banana 2 edits.
-MiniMax and ComfyUI support 1.
+OpenAI, OpenRouter, Google, and xAI support up to 5 reference images via the images parameter. fal supports 1 reference image for Flux image-to-image, up to 10 for GPT Image 2 edits, up to 10 style references for Krea 2, and up to 14 for Nano Banana 2 edits.
+Microsoft Foundry, MiniMax, and ComfyUI support 1.

 OpenAI gpt-image-2 (and gpt-image-1.5)